History

 2014

-Gun Ruder joins S. Martinelli & Company as Vice President and CFO.
+Gun Ruder joins S. Martinelli & Company as President and CEO.

 2015